The 2019 Discovery of a Meteor of Interstellar Origin: Discussion

 \section{Discussion}

 We presented and analyzed impact data from the meteor detected at 2014-01-08 17:05:34 UTC, showing that it originated from an unbound hyperbolic orbit with 99.999\% confidence.
+The U.S. Department of Defense has since verified in a letter referencing this work that ``the velocity estimate reported to NASA is sufficiently accurate to indicate an interstellar trajectory'' \citep{Shaw2022}.
 The meteor had an asymptotic speed of $v_{\infty} \sim 42.1 \pm 5.5\; \mathrm{km \; s^{-1}}$ outside of the Solar System.
 Its size, trajectory, and excess speed exclude the possibility that it was gravitationally scattered within the Solar System prior to impact \citep{Wiegert2014}.
 Its $\sim 58\pm6\; \mathrm{km \; s^{-1}}$ deviation from the LSR suggests that it perhaps originated in the thick disk, which has velocity dispersion components of $\mathrm{(\sigma_U, \sigma_V, \sigma_W) = (50, 50, 50)\;} \mathrm{km \; s^{-1}}$ relative to the LSR \citep{Bland-Hawthorn2016}.
 However, the ratio of local thick disk stars to thin disk stars is 0.04, making this a minority population.
 Alternatively, for a parent planetary system with a more typical velocity relative to the LSR, the object could have originated in the deep interior, where the orbital speeds of objects are of the necessary magnitude.
 Either way, the meteor had an unusual origin.
-We obtained a range of estimates for the slope of the power-law of the size distribution for interstellar objects implied by the detection of this interstellar meteor and that of `Oumuamua, which is consistent with that inferred for small bodies in the Kuiper belt.
-The mass density of interstellar objects of radius $R \sim 0.45$m implied by the discovery of this meteor is similar to that of $R \sim 100$m objects implied by the discovery of `Oumuamua, the two mass densities being $3 \times 10^{25{^{+0.75}_{-1.5}}} \; \mathrm{kg \; pc^{-3}}$ and $6 \times 10^{25{^{+0.75}_{-1.5}}} \; \mathrm{kg \; pc^{-3}}$, respectively.

 The discovery of additional interstellar meteors will serve as an important calibration for population-wide parameters of interstellar objects, including their abundance and origin.

 We estimate the impact rate of similarly sized objects with the Earth, given 95\% Poisson distribution confidence intervals, to be at least $0.1\substack{+0.457 \\ -0.097}$ per year.
 Future meteor surveys could flag incoming objects with excess heliocentric velocities for follow-up pre-impact observations.
 Spectroscopy of gaseous debris from these objects as they burn up in the Earth's atmosphere would reveal their composition.
 Given that some isotope ratios are expected to be markedly different for objects of interstellar origin compared to the Solar System, could validate an interstellar origin \citep{Lingam2018, Forbes2019}.
 Precision tracking with the upcoming Large Synoptic Survey Telescope (LSST\footnote{https://www.lsst.org/}) could determine the trajectory of meteors of interstellar origin to their parent systems in the Gaia catalog.\footnote{https://gea.esac.esa.int/archive/} Our discovery also implies that at least $4.5 \times 10^{8{^{+0.75}_{-1.5}}}$ similarly sized interstellar bolide events have occurred over Earth's lifetime.
 Potentially, interstellar meteors could deliver life from another planetary system and mediate panspermia \citep{Ginsburg2018}.
 Interestingly, the high speed for the meteor discussed here implies a likely origin in the habitable zone of the abundant population of dwarf stars, indicating that similar objects could carry life from their parent planetary systems.